Using Glaze as a Stain

 You probably already know that Furniture Glaze can be used over top of paint to add depth, age, and interest to your furniture, but did you know that Country Chic Paint's eco-friendly Furniture Glaze can also be used to stain raw wood?

 In this tutorial we'll show you how to apply glaze to your furniture as a stain.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 This technique is best for raw, natural wood.
 Glaze won't be able to soak into the finish of faux wood products like laminate or melamine in the same way.

 Make sure your raw wood is clean and free of saw dust.
 If there are any contaminants, start by giving it a good wipe down with vinegar and water before you begin.